Table of contents

 What Is The Taguchi Method in Quality Control?

-The Taguchi method for quality assurance represents an engineering strategy that prioritizes the significance of research and development (R&D), along with the phases of product design and development, to minimize loss function incidence and malfunctions in produced items.
+The Taguchi method for quality control represents an engineering strategy that prioritizes the significance of research and development (R&D), along with the phases of product design and development, to minimize loss function incidence and malfunctions in produced items.

 This approach, originated by Genichi Taguchi, a Japanese engineer, and statistician, regards design as having greater significance than the manufacturing procedure in quality assurance and strives to eradicate deviations in production proactively, averting their potential occurrence.